-The manner in which I was raised taught me what I did and did not want for my own children.
+Growing up in my family taught me what I did and didn't want for my children.

-My daughter's illness taught me empathy and understanding for sickness and gratitude for health.
+My daughter's illness taught me empathy and understanding of sickness and gratitude for health.

-Losing the feelings of confidence and identity helps me to understand the importance of self worth
+Losing the feelings of confidence and identity helps me to understand the importance of self-love and grace.

-Feeling anguish and overwhelm during life's transitions helps me to understand how other women feel in similar situations.
+Experiencing overwhelm during life's transitions helps me to know how other women feel in similar situations.

 I am still asking the same question, how did I get here?
-How did I get to these new heights of happiness, family, career and outlook?
-How did I go from despair to enlightenment when nothing really changed?
+How did I get to these new heights of happiness, family, career, and outlook?
+How did I go from despair to enlightenment when my past never changed?

-I looked at it differently.
 I decided to appreciate the people and the moments that made me, me.
-Instead of heartache from the past, I choose to allow it to empower you and give more meaning to your present life.
+Instead of heartache from the past, you can choose to allow it to empower you and give more meaning to your present life.
 You find that the universe is always working for you and in your favor, never against you.

-Nothing has changed and yet everything has changed, and looking back, I wouldn't change a thing.
+Nothing has changed, yet everything has changed, and looking back, I wouldn't change a thing.